guslie7/angular-provider-test/README.md

 - Lazy loaded modules (lazyness and external-lazy)

-In both cases i could successfully change the instance of the DefaultTooltipGenerator class, injected in the generic-chart component.
+In both cases i successfully changed the instance of the DefaultTooltipGenerator class, injected in the generic-chart component.